spencertipping/canard/doc/permutation.md

 The idea is that the top n items would be dropped, then replaced by items at i1, i2, ..., ik in the original stack.
 For instance, swap would be defined as 'permute 2 [1 0]'.
 Drop is 'permute
 1 []'.
 Dup is 'permute 1 [0 0]'.
 Get is 'permute 0 cons []'.

+# A better idea

+There is no reason to make permutation general-purpose, since arguably the stack is used with fixed arity.
+Therefore, we can abbreviate by providing a series of stack transformations up-front, akin to the usual dup, swap, drop, etc. These are more compact, however:

+    %a     <- dup
+    %b     <- nip
+    %c     <- nip2
+    %2ba   <- swap
+    %3cba  <- swap2
+    %4badc <- swap pairs
+    ...

+Up to four stack items can be rearranged into any order.
+This requires about 300 predefined functions, but these functions can be assembled into a small algebra.
+Stashing also works by using predefined functions for up to four levels:

+    ^1 [f] x y z     = x f y z
+    ^2 [f] x y z     = x y f z
+    ^3 [f] x y z t   = x y z f t
+    ^4 [f] x y z t u = x y z t f u